Seychelles Food Security: Imports, Water Stress & Local Island Resilience

 “Just produce more locally” sounds simple.
 On Seychelles, it’s not.
 Smallholder farmers and home gardeners face a tough combination:

 • Poor or fragile soils: On steep inner islands, soil is thin over granite and easily eroded.
-On low-lying coasts, it’s often sandy and low in organic matter.
-Both types can be quickly exhausted by conventional tillage and chemical fertiliser.
+On low-lying coasts, it’s often sandy and low in organic matter—conditions similar to those found in parts of Madagascar, where soil degradation and climate stress limit productivity.

 • Climate stress: Stronger storms, salt spray, pests and diseases all eat into yields and can wipe out plantings overnight.